dasch-swiss/dsp-tools/knora/README.md

 #### login()

-This method performs a login and stored the access token.
+Logs in the user and stores the access token.

 ```python
 login(email: str, password: str)